hhu-stups/b-language-extension/README.md

 This extension contributes the following settings:

-* `proB.probHome`: to set the path to ProB
+* `prob.probHome`: to set the path to ProB.
+Default ist 'DEFAULT' and means that shipped version of prob ist used
-* `proB.wdChecks`: to enable/disable WD (Well-Definedness) Checks.
+* `prob.wdChecks`: to enable/disable WD (Well-Definedness) Checks.
-* `proB.strictChecks`: to enable/disable stricter Checks.
+* `prob.strictChecks`: to enable/disable stricter Checks.
-* `proB.performanceHints`: to enable/disable performance-related Hints.
+* `prob.performanceHints`: to enable/disable performance-related Hints.
-* `proB.debugMode`: to enable/disable the server log
+* `prob.debugMode`: to enable/disable the server log

 ## Bugs